robren/old-pelican-based-blog/content/deploy-to-gke.md

-Title: Experimenting with running on GKE
+Title: Experimenting with running the blog on GKE
 Date: 2017-07-05
 Category: Tech-Notes
 Tags: docker, pelican, GKE, containers, google-container, google-compute

-# Moving my blog to run using the Google Container Service.
+# Moving my blog to run using Google Container Engine.

 I'm doing this purely as an experiment to gain experience with using the Google container service and Google compute services.
-The steps required are:
+The steps required are loosely:

 - Establish a google compute account.
 - Install the google SDK and gcloud.
 - Create a default gcloud configuration.
 - Create a  minimum sized cluster to allow us to run Kubernetes and manage our blog in a container.
-- Upload a container to the Google container repository
+- Upload my blog container to the Google Container Registry.
-- Run said container, this contains a static webpage and an nginx server
+- Create a "deployment" to run the container.
 - Expose a public IP address for this container.
 - Then update necessary DNS records to point the blog to this container.

-# Gcloud
+# Gcloud and kubectl

-I'll be doing the majority of this using the google CLI tool gcloud instead of using the Google cloud dashboard GUI.
+I'll be doing the majority of this using two CLI tools, gcloud and kubectl.

-Gcloud  being the tool for managing all aspects of google cloud services.
+The gcloud CLI tool is used for managing all aspects of google cloud services.
 It's installed locally and uses the Google Cloud Platform APIs.
-It's also what we'll use to install the Kubernetes cli tool kubectl.
+It's also what we'll use to install the Kubernetes CLI tool kubectl.

+The kubectl CLI tool is used for managing Kubernetes.
+When to use each tool should become apparent as we proceed.

-This guide [https://cloud.google.com/sdk/docs/quickstarts] covers the installation of the SDK under various OSs.
-I chose to flow the quickstart for Linux since I'm running Manjaro.
+This [ SDK quickstart](https://cloud.google.com/sdk/docs/quickstarts) guide covers the installation of the SDK under various OSs.
+I chose to follow the quickstart for Linux since I'm running Manjaro.

 - gcloud requires python 2.7 so I installed the SDK and run the gcloud CLI